-- 4.5.1 Internally Corporate Managers and Budget Managers have been consulted. - 4.5.2 Tenants will be consulted through NTACT and through the Tenant Sounding Board.
+- 4.5.1 Internally, Corporate Managers, Budget Managers and the Portfolio Holder have been consulted. - 4.5.2 NBC Overview and Scrutiny has been consulted on the HRA budget.
+The notes are attached at Annex E. - 4.5.3 Tenants will be consulted through the Tenant Sounding Board.